-We have audited Bristow Group Inc. and subsidiaries' (the Company) internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited Bristow Group Inc. and subsidiaries' (the Company) internal control over financial reporting as of March 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2022 and March 31, 2022, the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for the nine months ended December 31, 2022, and for each of the years in the two-year period ended March 31, 2022, and the related notes (collectively, the consolidated financial statements), and our report dated March 8, 2023 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of March 31, 2022 and 2021, the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' investment and mezzanine equity, and cash flows for each of the years in the two-year period ended March 31, 2022 and for the five months ended March 31, 2020 (Successor periods) and the seven months ended October 31, 2019 (Predecessor period), and the related notes (collectively, the consolidated financial statements), and our report dated May 31, 2022 expressed an unqualified opinion on those consolidated financial statements.